Why Everyone Hates the Annual Employee Engagement Survey (and How to Do it Right)

 Sending an employee survey just to check a box is a mistake that too many leaders make.
 Someone in a meeting says, “Morale is down.
 We need to send out a survey!”
 Suddenly, HR is tasked with figuring out what questions to ask, how to score responses, what tool to use, and more.
 This isn’t a strategic use of your time, and without a plan, it won’t result in any real improvement.

-Fast forward 3 months.
-You’ve confirmed a few hunches and uncovered a few blind spots.
+When your survey results do come in, they may confirm a few hunches and uncover a few blind spots.
 You can’t believe how much input you received from employees but are overwhelmed with the wide range of topics the feedback covers.
-You especially hone in on the open-ended responses…
+How the hell are you supposed to know where to start?

-You’re paralyzed and pissed off.
 Between the good, the bad, and the ugly, there’s also a lot of random complaining and expensive ideas.
-You need to decide where to start and somehow recap survey results for employees.
+You have to decide where to start and somehow recap survey results for employees.
 Instead, you start questioning the validity of the survey itself.

 Did we ask the right questions?
 Did enough employees respond?
 Should we have waited until after the holidays?
 How do we compare to others in our industry?

 Meanwhile, you have payroll to run, employees to onboard, enrollment to prep for, and a million other plates to keep spinning.

 So, what makes for an effective employee survey?